 For home directories, RCS recommends authorizing write access to only the file/directory owner.
 Group and world write permissions in a home directory should be avoided under all circumstances.

-For the $CENTER and $ARCHIVE filesystems, RCS recommends using caution when opening group and world read / execute permissions, and extreme caution when opening group and world write permissions.
+For the $CENTER1 and $ARCHIVE filesystems, RCS recommends using caution when opening group and world read / execute permissions, and extreme caution when opening group and world write permissions.

 Setuid and setgid permissions are prohibited on all user-owned files and directories.